 Carole from Parties to Go has another lovely dish up her chef’s sleeve for us.

-The Cook’s Corner recipe this season is for a delicious Lamb Tagine.
-In these winter months, I think it is a warm, winter comfort food and I love the spicy taste mingling with the sweetness of the figs and dates – yummy!
+The Cook’s Corner recipe for a delicious Lamb Tagine is a crowd pleaser and a warm comfort dish in these colder months but still impressive enough to serve on a special occasion such as Mother’s Day.
+I love the spicy taste mingling with the sweetness of the figs and dates – yummy.

 2kg Leg of lamb cut into bite sized cubes

 5 Garlic crushed

 - Heat 1 tablespoon of the oil in a large saucepan and brown the lamb in 3-4 batches until lightly brown and sealed adding 1 tablespoon oil in between each batch.

 - Heat the rest of the oil in the same saucepan and fry onions until lightly coloured.

 - Add the garlic, cumin, coriander, Ras el Hanout and salt and pepper.
 Stir for about 1 minute.